devgateway/www.developmentgateway.org/_posts/2006-09-19-youth-working-to-reduce-corruption.md

 created: 1158645631
 old_path: news/youth-working-reduce-corruption
 title: Youth Working to Reduce Corruption
-lede: '"This course must be obligatory for public functionaries," according to Jovany Santana, a participant from Fusagasuga, outside Bogota.'
+excerpt: '"This course must be obligatory for public functionaries," according to Jovany Santana, a participant from Fusagasuga, outside Bogota.'
 ---